NIEHS/amadeus/README.md

 ```

 ## Other sources
-- Below is a list of other data sources that can be accessed via R packages for .
+- Below is a list of other data sources that can be accessed via R packages for climate and weather datasets.

 | Source | Link | R package |
 | :----- | :--- | :-------- |